 Junglee maas (mutton) to junglee murgh!

-Absolutely love the simplicity of this recipe… with less ingredients yet complex flavours from the ghee, garlic and dried whole red chilies.
+Absolutely love the simplicity of this recipe… few ingredients yet such complex flavours from the ghee, garlic and dried whole red chilies.
 Yes, these are the only ingredients!
 Besides mutton or chicken ofcourse.
+And salt.

-The original / authentic Rajasthani recipe ‘Junglee Maas’ calls for mutton and there’s no real reason to use chicken, except that it makes for a quick snack which is ready in literally no time.
-No marination needed as you want the chicken to absorb the flavours of garlic and chillies, and ghee.
+The original / authentic Rajasthani recipe ‘Junglee Maas’ calls for mutton and there’s no real reason to use chicken, except that it makes for a quick appetiser or small plates recipe, which is ready in literally no time.
+No marination needed for this recipe of junglee murgh as you want the chicken to cook directly with and absorb the flavours of garlic and chillies, and ghee.

 If you’re using mutton, cook it on the lowest possible heat, stirring occasionally, with a tight lid on so the steam doesn’t escape.
-Keep adding very little water as and when required to cook the mutton through – avoid pressure cooking the mutton for this recipe.
+Keep adding very little water as and when required to cook the mutton through – avoid pressure cooking the mutton for the recipe of junglee maas.

 Prep: 5 minutes